chrisdavies/blog/_posts/2016-09-03-getting-started-with-bucklescript.md

     brew install ocaml
     brew install opam
-    opam install utop
+    opam install merlin utop ocp-indent

 Opam is the package manager (e.g. like NPM, gems, nuget) for OCaml.

-Utop is a really, really nice REPL.
+- utop: a really, really nice REPL.
+- merlin: a sweet tool for adding IDE-like features to VSCode, vim, etc
+- ocp-indent: a tool for helping auto-indent your .ml files

 ## Setup VS Code: